 The Department of Economic Development provides services, programs and information to support business location, growth and development, to foster economic opportunity for business and citizens, and to promote the County’s dynamic blend of assets, access and environment that makes Surry County a great place to live, work and to locate and grow business.

-Surry County is strategically located between two dynamic MSA's; Richmondand Hampton Roads, Surry County has a great advantage for business location:
+Surry County is strategically located between two dynamic metropolitan statistical areas (MSAs); Richmond and Hampton Roads, Surry County has a great advantage for business location:

 - 10 miles south of Williamsburg/James City County